ghik/sbt-nosbt/README.md

 ## Overview

 `sbt` can be intimidating.
-This is mostly due to various abstraction and "magic" layers.
+This is mostly due to various layers of abstraction and "magic" that it uses.
 However, deep down, `sbt` build definition is ultimately just plain Scala code.
 This plugin aims to bring that plain Scala to the surface, removing at least some of the `sbt`'s magic.

 ### `.sbt` files